This skill station covers:

-Traditional teaching in airway management includes the ‘three axes alignment’ theory, which suggests that the oral, pharyngeal and tracheal axes must be aligned in order to achieve line of sight under the maxillary incisors to the glottis.1 More recently, magnetic resonance imaging (MRI) studies have shown that in reality, there is poor alignment of these three axes, even in the sniffing position (where the head is lifted and the neck extended).2,3 Such studies challenge the utility of the ‘three axes alignment’ theory and have led Keith Greenland to develop his ‘two-curve theory’ to better describe the mechanics of airway management.3
+Traditional teaching in airway management includes the maxim that the oral, pharyngeal and tracheal axes must be aligned in order to achieve line of sight under the maxillary incisors to the glottis.1 More recently, magnetic resonance imaging (MRI) studies have shown that in reality, there is poor alignment of these three axes, even in the sniffing position (where the head is lifted and the neck extended).2,3 Such studies have led to most experts abandoning the three anatomical axes in favour of two anatomical curves to better describe the mechanics of airway management.3

-This theory identifies two natural curves that must be negotiated for successful tracheal intubation.
 The ‘primary’ oropharyngeal curve follows the superior surface of the tongue and ends in the laryngeal vestibule, where it meets the ‘secondary’ pharyngo-glotto-tracheal curve, which follows the trachea downwards.
 It can be seen from the figure that these curves form an ‘S’-shape (i.e they curve in opposite directions).
+These natural curves must be negotiated for successful tracheal intubation.

 The MRI studies show that, compared to the neutral position, neck extension alone causes flattening of the primary curve only, with little effect on the secondary curve.
 The addition of head lift (resulting in the sniffing position) creates flattening of both curves, with marked improvement of line-of-sight to the glottis.
 A separate, smaller MRI study has identified that when the external auditory meatus and the sternal notch are aligned in the horizontal plane, the patient’s head is in an ideal sniffing position.4 This holds true for obese and non-obese patient, adults and children, and has led to the widespread teaching of the ‘ear-to-sternal notch’ position for tracheal intubation.
 In obese patients, the large fat pad on the upper back prevents head elevation to the ear-to-sternal notch position with a single pillow.
 To achieve this position, a ‘ramp’ of blankets or pillows needs to be constructed, a manoeuvre that has been shown to improve the view at laryngoscopy in obese patients.5